 - How will the product(s) or service(s) be sold to the customer?
 What is your marketing strategy?
 For example, will you have a shop to sell goods?
 Will you take online orders?
 Visit customers yourself?

 - Are there any legal requirements that are necessary to start this business?
 Potential legal licenses a business may need include:

 Health and Safety Regulation.

 - Are there any insurance requirements that are necessary to start this business?
 Potential insurance requirements may include:

 - What is the growth potential for the product(s) or service(s)?

 - Detail your customers, their demand for the product/service and how you'll reach them.
-You can read more about measuring the market for your business idea here.

 - Who are the business' typical customers and where they are based?
 Will customers be individuals, businesses or both?
 Describe the profile of your expected customers.
 For example, their age, gender, what they like, where they shop, etc.